 The second week was similar to past years, in that students explored different professional fields each day with volunteers from specific companies.

 “Several companies helped with our project-based sessions, including iCode, The Movie Institute, Texas Health Presbyterian Hospital Plano, Frisco Police Department and Sci-Tech Discovery Center,” said Audie Adkins of FISD, who has assisted with Mindbender for several years.

-The second, traditional week featured activities and volunteers provided through Raytheon, Mary Kay Cosmetics and the Southwest Society of Cosmetic Chemists, Microsoft and Toyota, Texas Instruments and Nokia/AT&T.
+The second, traditional week featured activities and volunteers provided through Raytheon, Mary Kay Cosmetics and the Southwest Society of Cosmetic Chemists, Microsoft, Texas Instruments and Nokia/AT&T.

 Raytheon provided 30 volunteers who offered their own personal time to Mindbender.
 The defense, civil government and cybersecurity solutions company donated $7,000 to Frisco Education Foundation to be used for Mindbender Academy this year.

 Two other major supporters are Nokia and CoServ, who each donated $10,000 to the program.
 CoServ also brought out a food truck to support students and staffers.